 Doe a Deer....

-Doe a deer, a female deer.....you know the rest, I will spare you my singing, but I do want to share with you this great sampler of the beloved song from the Sound of Music.
-Wouldn't this pattern be perfect for the drama lover (the theater kind, not the drama llama kind) or music teacher in your life?
+Doe a deer, a female deer.....you know the rest.
+This is a great sampler of the beloved song from the Sound of Music.
+Wouldn't this pattern be perfect for the drama lover or music teacher in your life?
 It would look great in a music classroom or office.
 What about a theater's waiting room?
-Silver Creek Samplers has created this pattern, along with the remainder of the song to complete... the sampler.
+Silver Creek Samplers has created this pattern, along with the remainder of the song to complete the sampler.

 Turn it Up!

 Growing up in the 80's radios aka boomboxes were huge!
 You had to have serious guns to carry your radio around.
-You would take you radio to the beach and everyone had to listen to what you were playing.
-If you were lucky, the cutie on the towel a few feet down would come over and you two could cut a rug.
-Nowadays, you are isolated with earbuds and wear too much sunscreen.
+You would take your radio to the beach and everyone had to listen to what you were playing.
+Nowadays, you are isolated with earbuds.
 You can relive your glory days with this awesome pattern from Daily Cross Stitch.
-It is a must that you put on Van...
-Halen's 1984 while stitching this.
+It is a must that you put on Van Halen's 1984 while stitching this.
 Tease your hair into a mall claw and have some fun!
-This pattern is perfect for those in your family or circle of fans that have their feet firmly planted in the 80's.
+This pattern is perfect for those in your family or circle of fans that have their feet firmly planted in the '80s.
 It is also perfect for those of us who love the movie Say Anything.
 Make sure you stitch this up and raise it above your head.
 Stitch this pattern up for your favorite DJ.
 Stitch it onto a bag for their record collection.

 For Those About to Rock!

 Do you have a rock god in your house?
-I mean, really, who doesn't?
 Why not stitch them up this super cute Rock Music Alphabet Sampler by The Cloud Factory.
-This would be so awesome in a kid's or baby room.
-How funny would that be?
-Okay, okay...maybe in a music studio?
-Wherever you choose to hang your finished project, I'm sure it will RAWK!
+This would be so awesome in a music studio.
+Wherever you choose to hang your finished project, it will rock!
 How great would this be in a real record store.
-Yes, they still have those.
-You could even stitch it up for your practice space or basement,... wherever you want to rock out.
+You could even stitch it up for your practice space or basement, wherever you want to rock out.

 I Love Music